markus7017/myfiles/shelly/READMEbeta.md

 There is no strict dependency on the OH base version, e.g. you could run binding 3.1-SNAPSNOT on top of openHAB 3.0.1.

-Use Shelly device firmware version 1.9.2 or newer - you could use device UI or Shelly Manager to install the update.
+Gen1: Use Shelly device firmware version 1.9.2 or newer - you could use device UI or Shelly Manager to install the update.
+Gen2: Use Shelly device firmware version 0.11 or newer

 ## Installing DEV build